 Stimulant medications help many people with ADHD “organize their brains” during the day.
 They can also help at night.
-For some, stimulants cause nighttime disturbances, especially in those with co-existing anxiety or depression.
+For some, stimulants cause nighttime disturbances, especially in those with co-existing anxiety or mood disorders.
 But several studies show that taking a low dose of stimulant about 45 minutes before bedtime can promote the onset of sleep as well as improve its quality and duration for some children and adults with ADHD.

 Initially skeptical, Mari was impressed when she tried taking stimulants a couple of hours before bed.
 Not only did she move through evening chores more efficiently, she also had better judgment about when to “turn off” the distractions.
 Moreover, she fell asleep within 20 minutes of going to bed and awoke refreshed.